Living in Buenos Aires on a Budget

 - Used books.
 Each weekend, dozens of booksellers set up stalls up and down Plaza Italia, and while most of the books are in Spanish, some do carry English books.
 Walrus Books, in the San Telmo neighborhood, offers an excellent selection of high quality books in English at decent prices and can even special order books for you.
 Avenida Corrientes, between Avenida 9 de Julio and Callao (where all the theaters are) is also famous for its array of mostly used bookstores that stay open late into the night.

 - Street markets.
 Plenty of ferias, or street markets, are held all week and each weekend around the city, with an overwhelming number of local artisans offering their one-of-a-kind creations for sale.
 Browse through hundreds of high quality, handmade items, such as silver earrings or leather mate gourds; find inexpensive handbags, beach dresses, and t-shirts.
 Palermo is a more central area that is full of designer boutiques and popular with expats and tourists, so cafe prices are high around there, but the several street markets offer fairly priced items that are unique and practical as well.
-Also, try the residential suburbs like Olivos and San Isidro--where you can find a huge and treasure-filled antique market set up along the train tracks every weekend.
+Also, try the residential suburbs like Olivos and San Isidro—where you can find a huge and treasure-filled antique market set up along the train tracks every weekend.

 - Stroll through the suburbs.
 Buenos Aires is enormous and very spread out, so it can initially be confusing to understand the geography of the city.
 There is the Buenos Aires Province (provinces are like the states of Argentina), within which lies Capital Federal, the actual territory of the city.
-Within a 20 minute train ride, however, you can go from the busy city into the calm residential suburbs, where you'll discover quiet cafes and streets, hidden plazas with weekend art markets, and restaurants and open parks along the river where crowds of chilled out Argentines relax with their trusty sidekicks: a mate and a guitar.
+Within a 20-minute train ride, however, you can go from the busy city into the calm residential suburbs, where you'll discover quiet cafes and streets, hidden plazas with weekend art markets, and restaurants and open parks along the river where crowds of chilled out Argentines relax with their trusty sidekicks: a mate and a guitar.

 - After office hours.
 This is the very practical label used to describe “happy hour,” that cluster of evening hours which allows you to indulge in some choice appetizers and drinks at a great discount from the normal menu price.
 Take advantage of these offers to try out fancier eateries and cheap bars.

 - Expat community.
-If you haven't already discovered it on your own, make sure to check out baexpats.org to find out what the expat community is up to (also check out www.TransitionsAbroad.com's expatriate section for Argentina), who's having a moving out sale, giving away free stuff, wants to engage in a language exchange—or post your own questions and requests.
+If you haven't already discovered it on your own, make sure to check out baexpats.org to find out what the expat community is up to (also check out TransitionsAbroad.com's expatriate section for Argentina), who's having a moving out sale, giving away free stuff, wants to engage in a language exchange—or post your own questions and requests.
 The sooner you get to know people in town—expats and locals alike—the sooner you can get the inside scoop and live more like a porteño.

-For those who intend to stay in Buenos Aires for the long term and are looking for housing, probably the most important question is: Do you want to live in the city or in the suburbs?
+For those who intend to stay in Buenos Aires for the long term and are looking for housing, probably the most important question is: Do you want to live in the city or just outside of the city in the suburbs?
 If you decide to set up camp in the peaceful, leafy green suburbs (like Martinez or San Isidro for example), it has become quite common for young people to rent out an entire floor of a house.
 It's called a “PH” (propiedad horizontal) and can be incredibly cheap.
 I came across a group of three roommates who had rented out an entire little house in the suburb called Beccar for about $350 a month per person.
 Each suburb has its own train station, so access to the city center is still very convenient, and bus stops are everywhere.